zhullyb/monyhar/monyhar/docs/linux/eclipse_dev.md

 # Linux Eclipse Dev

-Eclipse can be used on Linux (and probably Windows and Mac) as an IDE for developing Chromium.
+Eclipse can be used on Linux (and probably Windows and Mac) as an IDE for developing Monyhar.
 It's unpolished, but here's what works:

 *   Editing code works well (especially if you're used to it or Visual Studio).
 *   Navigating around the code works well.
 There are multiple ways to do this